Leo Fender

 The body was made of ash, while the removable neck was made of one piece of hard maple.
 The first Broadcasters had no tension bar which can be recognized by the fact that they do not have an elongated dark strip at the back of the neck.
 This dark strip of wood is used to fill the deep groove after the iron pin has been mounted in the neck.
 Fred Gretch had already used the name Broadcaster for one of his drum sets.
 Although Leo Fender was fairly certain that he could certainly use the name in the event of a conflict, he changed it to Telecaster, partly due to the emerging popularity of television.

 At the time, the first Telecasters cost around $189.00.
 They were identical to the Broadcaster and were mainly used by country & western guitarists.
 The sound could be controlled by a three-position switch, with which you could switch on the ‘solo element’ at the comb (front position), the ‘bass element‘ (middle position), or the same ‘bass element via a capacitor’ (rear position).
 The latter position produced a thumping sound that was suitable for playing bass parts.
-When switching from one position to the other, the volume also changed, making it sometimes necessary to adjust this by the volume control.
+When switching from one position to the other, the volume also changes, sometimes making it necessary to adjust this by volume control.

 After the invention of the bass guitar, the low booming sound became superfluous.
 A disadvantage was that it was not possible to combine the two pickups on the old models; and that is why changes were made in the mid-fifties, which had to make for a greater choice of settings: the shrill solo pickup alone, both pickups and the bass pickup.
 After a few years, the yellow copper comb was replaced by a chromed steel and at the end of the sixties the resistance of the potmeters was changed from 250 Kilo ohm to 1 Mega ohm.